chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_site_cookbook_unshare.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``unshare`` argument is used to stop the sharing of a cookbook at |url opscode_cookbooks|.
+The ``unshare`` argument is used to stop the sharing of a cookbook at |url opscode_community_cookbooks|.
 Only the maintainer of a cookbook may perform this action.